VIDEO: Badger Burying A Cow Surprises Scientists

 It also suggests that badgers, common in North America, could be helping to regulate disease by burying dead animals.

-"If a diseased cow for example dies out on the range, and it's just sitting out in the sun and it's rotting and there's lots of flies in it, that could be a major disease vector," Buechley said.
+"If a diseased cow, for example, dies out on the range, and it's just sitting out in the sun and it's rotting and there's lots of flies in it, that could be a major disease vector," Buechley said.
 "But if that carcass within a couple of days of it dying is completely buried and effectively eliminated from that environment, where other cows are no longer going to come into contact with it, flies are not able to lay their maggots in it, etc., that could really be important for controlling infection and disease."

 And if a badger can do this to a 50-pound carcass, Buechley says this implies that "they could potentially be burying just about any carrion that they could encounter in North America."

-Note: A previous version of this story incorrectly misspelled the badger's genus as Tacidea.
-The correct spelling is Taxidea.